archerfrank/javaAPICheatSheet/readme.md

 //Returns the element at the specified position in this list.

 list.getFirst()
-//Returns the first element in this list.
+//Returns the first element in this list.Throw ex when list is empty.

 list.peek()
 //Retrieves, but does not remove, the head (first element) of this list.

 list.peekLast()
 //Retrieves, but does not remove, the last element of this list, or returns null if this list is empty.

+list.getLast()
+//Returns the last element in this list.
+Throw ex when list is empty.
 ```

 ## ArrayList